insilico/encore/README.md

 in descending order, along with their associated SNPrank and information gain (IG) scores.

+To invoke EC to filter the original SNP data,

+    ./encore -i snpdata.ped --ec -o filtered

+Additional EC-based options can be specified, such as `--ec-algorithm` and `--ec-snp-metric` to select the EC algorithm and SNP metric, respectively.

 For additional examples, see the [Encore](http://insilico.utulsa.edu/encore) page on our research website.